 56 W (~1 h 20 min of use) – gaming, High Performance Mode, screen at 30%.

 The screen’s brightness was set at 30%, which is around 120 nits.

 Asus bundles the laptop with a 180W power-brick and a full charge takes between 2 top 3 hours, depending on what you’re running at the time.

 Price and availability

-A ROG Strix GL702VS might also be available in Fall with Nvidia GTX 1070 graphics.
+A ROG Strix GL702VS is also be available with Nvidia GTX 1070 graphics.